 Eisai would later go on to write the principle tome on Japanese green tea, Kissayōjōki (“Drinking Tea for Your Health”).
 Eisai was a firm believer in the health properties and possible religious applications of powdered green tea – viewpoints he would later put to use in the first attempts at a Japanese tea ceremony.

 By the 13th century, during the Kamakura Shogunate, the use of matcha shifted from a strictly religious practice to one synonymous with warrior class traditions and symbols of luxury.
-This continued into the 16th century, where cha-no-yu (tea ceremony) came to be regarded as a status symbol and presented as an upper-class cultural value.
+This continued into the 16th century, where cha-no-yu (which quite literally means "hot water for tea" but is referred to instead as "the rite of tea" and tea ceremony 茶乃湯) came to be regarded as a status symbol and presented as an upper-class cultural value.
 Tea made from leaves originating from Kyoto (around the area where Eisai first planted tea seeds) became highly prized.
 In fact, Uji producers were the first to invent the Tana, or shade device that created a roof of straw over the tea bushes to modify the amount of sunlight reaching the tea plants.
 The method allowed the farmers to cultivate the revered flavor profile that is Uji tea.
 So much so, in fact, that it was a decree from the Shogun Ashikaga Yoshimitsu that only the region of Uji could employee the shade-growing, straw-covering method.
 However, that isn't to say that the principles of Zen were completely lost.

 It was between the 1300s and 1500s when Japanese tea culture—and by proxy, the Japanese tea ceremony—became what we know it is today.
 Following the Muromachi Shogunate, matcha was seen as a more spiritual pursuit, one that went hand-in-hand with the pursuit of simplicity over extravagance.
 Which brings us to the most profound influence on the practice of Chanoyu . . .

-The fundamentals of what we consider the Japanese tea ceremony today can be credited to a monk named Murata Junko, but it was one of his students who fully defined the concept of wabi-cha (the Japanese “Way of Tea”).
+The fundamentals of what we consider the Japanese tea ceremony today can be credited to a monk named Murata Junko, but it was one of his students who fully defined the concept of wabi-cha (the Japanese “Way of Tea” - also known as "chado" or "sado"(茶道)).
 That student was Sen-No-Rikyu.

 Rikyu was so revered for his philosophy and preparation of tea, he became the personal tea master for Toyotomi Hideyoshi, the pre-eminent daimyo of the Sengoku period.
 Such a status was a bit ironic given his practice for austerity and simplicity when it came to tea.
 Alas, he met a tragic end in the spring of 1591.
 Although the reasons are uncertain, it is written that he offended Hideyoshi, and the only way to keep his honor was to commit seppuku (ritual suicide).
 An account of this was recorded in Okakura Kakuzō's The Book of Tea, his final act was to throw an elaborate tea party with his closest friends.
 He, then, shattered his cup and took a knife to his body.